-The second picture is remembring William and Harry’s mother Diana, Princess of Wales.
+The second picture is remembering William and Harry’s mother Diana, Princess of Wales.
 The picture was taken by Jayne Fincher.
-In the picture, Diana is sitting with little Prince Harry while William is hugging his Mummy from the behind.
+In the picture, Diana is sitting with little Prince Harry while William is hugging his Mummy from behind.
 What a beautiful picture.

 My my, if you look closely at this picture and pictures from Catherine’s recent visit to London Ambulance Centre, you will see the similarities between mother and daughter.

 The last picture is a bit extra special.
 We always knew Cambridge kids are amazing kids.
 But they are very talented too.
 Prince George made a beautiful card for his Mummy and gifted it to his Mummy on Mother’s Day.
 The colourfully crafted collage is made of card, paint and tissue paper and depicts a yellow vase with three red flowers.
 Duke and Duchess of Cambridge chose to share the intimate family details with all of us.
 I am so happy to see it.
 Duchess who is an avid art lover and graduated from St. Andrews in History of Arts, has been an advocate of the benefits of encouraging children to be creative.
 Once she said,